bcgov/AzureFilesPoC/terraform/environments/cicd/README.md

 Before running this configuration, you must have the following in place:

 1.  **An Existing Spoke VNet and Subnet:** This configuration looks up an existing network.
-You must ensure the Spoke VNet and a dedicated subnet for the runner (e.g., `snet-github-runners`) have been created in Azure.
+You must ensure the Spoke VNet and a dedicated subnet for the runner (e.g., `snet-<project-name>-runners`) have been created in Azure.
 2.  **Tools Installed:** Azure CLI and Terraform must be installed on your local machine.
 3.  **Azure Authentication:** You must be logged into the correct Azure subscription via `az login`.
 4.  **SSH Key Pair:** You need an SSH key pair.
 The path to your public key (e.g., `~/.ssh/id_rsa.pub`) is required.